JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 For my sensor needs, there was not the difference between batteries that I was expecting.
 For our bathroom scales, car fobs, a burst used to lock and unlock the car and remotes to change the TV channels, there is not much difference at all (well OK, channel surfers maybe).

-The last question of will the pulse testing chanage the power curve, the answer is No. The only difference is the drop off is slower that a steady state load.
+The last question of will the pulse testing change the power curve, the answer is No. The only difference is the drop off is slower that a steady state load.
 That's not a real surprise.

-In Summary, all of the battteries tested to date, should last well over a year in my sensors, even updating once a minute.
-With the normal update setting of once every 5 minutes, I would not be supprised if it was working for two years or more.
+In Summary, all the batteries tested to date, should last well over a year in my sensors, even updating once a minute.
+With the normal update setting of once every 5 minutes, I would not be surprised if it was working for two years or more.

 ## Disclaimer
 I have not received any funds, support, or direction of any kind from the different vendors.
 Testing was done for my own benefit at my cost to help my customers.